BaptisteRaux/GEN-AI/README.md

 Generative AI Usage Statement

-Generative AI tools were used transparently throughout this project to assist with code refactoring, documentation drafting, debugging, and architectural discussions.
+Generative AI tools were used transparently throughout this project to assist with code refactoring, documentation drafting, debugging, and architectural discussions (chatgpt).
 All final decisions, integrations, and validations were performed by the team.

 Conclusion